Mayo Clinic's approach

 Mayo doctors have extensive experience and expertise evaluating and treating people with amyloidosis.

-If amyloidosis has seriously affected your heart, you may be eligible for a heart transplant or a heart-liver transplant.
+If amyloidosis has seriously affected your heart, you may be eligible for a heart transplant, or you may need a heart-liver transplant or a heart-kidney transplant.
 Your Mayo doctors and treatment team will evaluate your condition and determine if a heart transplant or other treatment may be most appropriate for your condition.
 Doctors at Mayo Clinic have experience treating amyloidosis with many treatments, including heart transplant for people who are eligible.

 Individualized approach